Where does the Tour de Crème start and finish?

 Each creamery on your tour will give a free scoop of ice cream.
 Beyond that, you are a regular, paying customer.
-Riders on the 11 and 19 mile tours are also welcome to get a free scoop at the end of their rides from the Seaport Slip!
+Riders on the 11 mile tours are also welcome to get a free scoop at the end of their rides from the Seaport Slip!
 This year, they’re in the big tent.

 Is there a GPS map?